docsforadobe/after-effects-plugin-guide/docs/effect-details/useful-utility-functions.rst

 Accessing Auxiliary Channel Data
 ================================================================================

-Some file types contain more than just pixel data; use `PF_ChannelSuite <#_bookmark361>`__ to determine whether such information is present, and the macros in AE_ChannelSuites.h to retrieve it in the format you need.
+Some file types contain more than just pixel data; use ``PF_ChannelSuite`` to determine whether such information is present, and the macros in AE_ChannelSuites.h to retrieve it in the format you need.

 ----